tewhatuora/api-standards/docs/api-publishing/03-OAS.md

     `POST /hij`
 ```

-The above example would render in standard tooling as follows

 :::info The above example would render in standard tooling similar to the following honouring CommonMark syntax
 <img src="/img/content/oas-description.png"/>
 :::